GNOME/gnome-builder/CONTRIBUTING.md

 ## Coding Style

-Our coding style matches that of Gtk+.
+Our coding style matches that of GTK.
-We consider the Gtk+ project an upstream, and often push features into Gtk+.
+We consider the GTK project an upstream, and often push features into GTK.
 This might feel unfamiliar at first, but it works well for us.
 Builder's default C mode matches our style guide relatively close.

-We use the recent GNU GCC '11 mode, such as -std=gnu11.
+We use the recent GNU GCC '18 mode, such as -std=gnu18.

 ```c
 static GtkWidget *